CodersCafeTech/Fire-Detection-by-Sensor-Fusion/README.md

 Now let's test the model with some real-world data.
 For that we need to move onto the Live Classification tab and connected our arduino using WebUSB.
 ![No fire 1.jpg](https://usercdn.edgeimpulse.com/project160533/44afb8046e8733f915aa8a7a41b56d88ead4cd3a5f2cadd400ba60f079637cd3)

-The above sample recorded the when there is no fire and below sample recorded when there is fire.
+The above sample recorded the when there is no fire and below sample is recorded when there is fire.

 ![Fire_Classification.jpg](https://usercdn.edgeimpulse.com/project160533/427f52db6e5f2fc17153c4975415b7a450b0e9ed160df8a377902d6bea8f4c38)
 Real-world data of **No Fire ** and ** Fire ** events are well classified.
 So our model is ready for deployment